 (Pause here for incredulous laughter.)

 What I try to do in this blog is talk about the writer’s life, or more specifically, this writer’s life.
-I have written six novels, all currently published by HarperCollins.
-I have a seventh one floating around in limbo, and my eighth one, working title ‘Shadow of a Thief,’ is under contract.
-I am deep into the process of writing numbers nine and ten.
+I have written seven novels, all currently published by HarperCollins.
+I have a eighth one floating around in limbo, and I am deep into the process of writing numbers nine and ten.
 However, the writer’s life into which my first novel delivered me bears a pretty good resemblance to the one I already had.
-I still have a day job, because I like to eat.
-It takes me into some of NYC’s more interesting neighborhoods on a regular basis, and the people I meet and the things I see provide me with all kinds of inspiration.
-I don’t hate this job much, most of the time I actually love it, but it still uses up a lot of my time and energy and finding the juice to write can be an issue.
-And there are other issues, as well:
+I kept my day job right up until recently, and it was the best kind of job for a writer because it took me into some of NYC’s more interesting neighborhoods on a regular basis, and the people I met and the things I saw and experienced provided me with all kinds of inspiration.
+I don’t miss the job too much, but I do miss NYC’s outer boroughs and all the characters I met there.
+So now I am a full-time writer!
+Of sorts.
+But I got issues:

 What’s your metric for success?
 Here’s a hint, Justin Beiber could photocopy his butt and sell more copies, at a higher price, than anything you and I could produce, put together.